Philodendron Spiritus Sancti is still the holy grail of plant ownership.

-As the leaves are pendent and will grow rather large you will need to think of a solution that allows the leaves to hang in the air.
+As the leaves are pendent and grow rather large, you must think of a solution that allows the leaves to hang in the air.

-If you ever acquire or are already taking care of a Philodendron Spiritus Sancti we would love to hear from you.
-Thank you and good luck with your Spiritus Sancti.
-Amen.
+If you ever acquire or are already caring for a Philodendron Spiritus Sancti, I would love to hear and learn from you and exchange care tips.

 Where can I buy a Philodendron Spiritus Sancti?

-If you are not living in the US or if NSE Tropicals doesn’t have a Philodendron Spiritus Sancti available, there are nurseries in Thailand and also the Philippines that might have it in stock.
+If you are not living in the US or if NSE Tropicals doesn’t have a Philodendron Spiritus Sancti available, there are nurseries in Thailand and the Philippines that might have it in stock.

-The challenge, apart from the price tag will be to find someone that has it available (propagation seems to be a challenge) and is willing to sell to you.
+The challenge, apart from the price tag, will be finding someone that has it available (propagation seems to be a challenge) willing to sell to you.

-This way of acquiring a plant probably needs the deepest pockets as you will be in competition with other aspiring plant collectors that would love the add the #1 unicorn to their collection.
+This way of acquiring a plant probably needs the deepest pockets as you will compete with other aspiring plant collectors that would love the add the #1 unicorn to their collection.

-The IAS – International Aroid Society sometimes sells specimen in their annual auctions, usually held in the 3rd weekend of September.
+The IAS – International Aroid Society sometimes sells specimens in annual auctions, usually held on the 3rd weekend of September.